jsoniary-team/content/Website/website_content.md

 ### Auto-Documentation

-We constantly watch for updates to requests on desktop client to generate API docs automatically.
+We constantly watch for updates on desktop client to generate API docs automatically.
 You don't even have to click a button.

 ### Fast Auto-Sync